rendragj/SQL-Server-API-and-PowerBI-Intergration/README.md

 # SQL-Server-API-and-PowerBI-Intergration

 Objective
-This project involves setting up a robust data pipeline to streamline the flow of data from the Fixer API into Power BI, providing users with up-to-date insights.
+This project involves setting up a robust data pipeline to streamline the flow of data from the Fixer API into Power BI, providing users with up-to-date insights of the Euro Dollar exchange rate to other currencies.
 The solution showcases expertise in SQL Server configuration, data integration, and reporting setup on a Windows Server 2019 environment.

 Solution Details